estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D63
+iOS and Swift.
+Slowly making progress.
+Feel like I don't have to look every little thing up.

 ### R1D62
 iOS and Swift.
 Not a lot of time today, but did work on how I want to handle the data in my current app.